-This driver is published by Microsoft as a driver for SQL Server 2000 only.
+Microsoft publishes this driver as a driver for SQL Server 2000 only.
 It will probably not work with SQL Server 7.0.
 L-Soft has not tested it with SQL Server 7.0 and recommends using it only with SQL Server 2000.

-Where to find the driver: At the time this document was written, the driver was available for download from this URL at Microsoft's Web site:
+Where to find the driver: At the time this document was written, the driver was available for download from this URL at Microsoft's web site:

-http://msdn.microsoft.com/library/default.asp?url=/downloads/list/sqlserver.asp
+http://msdn.microsoft.com/data/downloads/default.aspx